gautamnaman/authenticat/README.md

 - [x] Dark Mode
 - [x] Fingerprint or Custom Pin Lock to secure all passwords

+## Significance

+- This app will help the user to generate strong passwords and let them store it without needing to worry about security.
+All the passwords are either fingerprint or pin protected and the app authenticates the user in order to let them view the password.

+## Future Scope

+- Functionality of Single Sign on with Google.
+- 2 Step Verification using Authenticator App or OTP
+- Cross Platform Usage

 ## Screenshots

 <img src="/assets/screenshots/6.png" width="200px" height="411px" />